Buying an electric vehicle

 - Buyers must fill out a Phase I application within six months of purchase (fill it out here).

-- The Department of Environmental Quality (DEQ) must finalize program rules, which it expects to do by late Spring 2018.
+- The Department of Environmental Quality (DEQ) has proposed draft rules, which it expects to have finalized by May.
 Once the rules are established, buyers will be required to fill out a Phase II application.

 - A lawsuit filed by Oregon/Idaho AAA will likely delay DEQ’s ability to pay out rebates until Summer 2018 at the soonest; if successful, the lawsuit would eliminate funding for rebates altogether.